Early African Literature: An Anthology of Written Texts from 3000 BCE to 1900 CE

 Collected and edited by Wendy Laura Belcher

 In progress.
 The material below is extracted from the very rough draft of the introduction (with citations stripped out).
-I welcome comments!
+It is in progress, so many early Africa literature texts have yet to be named below.
+I welcome comments and suggestions of texts!

 Contrary to the general perception, the African literatures written before the twentieth century are substantial.
 Whatever limits can be imagined—in terms of geography, genre, language, audience, era—these literatures exceed them.
 Before the twentieth century, Africans wrote not just in Europe, but also on the African continent; they wrote not just in European languages, but in African languages; they wrote not just for European consumption, but for their own consumption; they wrote not just in northern Africa, but in sub-Saharan Africa; they wrote not just orally, but textually; they wrote not just historical or religious texts, but poetry and epic and autobiography; and they wrote not just in the nineteenth century, but in the eighteenth century and long, long before.